Rio 2016 Paralympics: Most inspiring moments

 As great weights were lifted, world records fell.

-Roland Ezuruike started the gold rush, lifting four times his body weight in the men's -54kg final.
+Roland Ezuruike started the gold rush, lifting four times his body weight in the men's -54 kg final.

-Lucy Ejike shattered all records three times in succession by lifting 136kg, 138kg and eventually 142kg to win the women's -61kg division.
+Lucy Ejike shattered all records three times in succession by lifting 136 kg, 138 kg and eventually 142 kg to win the women's -61 kg division.

 All in all, Nigeria won six golds, two silvers and a bronze under the bright lights of Riocentro Pavilion 2.